MINI Countryman review - Reliability and safety

 Collision warning and autonomous braking at city speeds are standard fitment across the range, while there is a Driving Assistant pack (£800), which brings adaptive cruise control and the camera-based driving assistant system.

 MINI has had variable scores in the Driver Power new car ownership survey, but the firm has consistently finished ahead of the BMW mothership in our polls.
-However, it wasn't particularly good news for either manufacturer in 2020, where MINI placed 26th out of 30 brands - one spot ahead of its German parent company.
+However, it wasn't particularly good news for either manufacturer in 2021, where MINI finished 19th out of 29 brands - just two places ahead of its German parent company.
+The Countryman fared reasonably well, being voted into 30th position out of a 75-car list in the Best brands poll.

 Every Countryman offers a three-year/60,000-mile cover, which is typical for the class but not exceptional.
 However, that can be extended to five years and 100,000 miles at the time of purchase, and with some haggling you could get that included in the cost of the car.